Archheretic/React-Express-Boilerplate/README.md

-This boilerplate was a fast example I made as a student for some students...
+This boilerplate was a fast example I made as a student for some students, it's outdated so don't use it for other purposes then learning.

 # React Express Boilerplate
 ## Table of Contents